GLOBAL MARKETS-Asian stocks edge up after strong China manufacturing survey

 "What we are seeing here is the slow but choppy export recovery that is taking a bit longer than maybe some market participants thought it would - and that's because markets remain largely out of sync," said Daniel Gerard, senior multi asset strategist at State Street Global Markets, based in Singapore.

-Taiwan stocks .TWII gained 0.5% after the United States said on Monday it was establishing a new bilateral economic dialogue with the country, an initiative it said was designed to support Taipei.

-Australia's S&P/ASX 200 .AXJO was an outlier, declining 2.4% to four-week lows on rising diplomatic tensions between Canberra and Beijing.
+"China's recovery is helping with the improvement of regional Asia exports, but Europe and North America imports lag."

-On Wall Street, the Dow Jones Industrial Average and the S&P 500 ended in the red overnight, while the Nasdaq rose solidly.
+On Wall Street, the Dow Jones Industrial Average and the S&P 500 ended in the red overnight, while the Nasdaq rallied for a fifth straight month..

 The S&P gained more than 7% for the month to notch its best August since 1986 in what is traditionally a softer month for stock performance.